 For a query-based report

-- You can insert dynamic summary fields into the header/footer/detail panel and all group panels in both banded objects and tables.
+- You can insert dynamic summaries into the header/footer/detail panel and all group panels in both banded objects and tables.
 However, if you are using a static summary, you can only insert it at the group level specified.

-- If you want to insert a summary field defined with a special function into a table or banded object, there must be a group with the same special function in the table or banded object.
+- If you want to insert a summary containing a special function into a table or banded object, there must be a group with the same special function in the table or banded object.

-- When you insert summary fields to a table or banded object, if the table or banded object is in another banded object and it inherits its parent's dataset, the summaries should take Up group level if they are dynamic summaries.
+- When you insert summaries to a table or banded object, if the table or banded object is in another banded object and it inherits its parent's dataset, the summaries should apply the Up group level if they are dynamic summaries.

 - If you insert a summary into the detail panel of a table or banded object, Designer automatically inserts its name as a label into the corresponding header panel; otherwise, Designer places the summary and its name label in the same panel.
 If you do not want Designer to insert the name label automatically, clear "Insert field name label with field" in the Component category of the Options dialog box.